Proof of Address Requirements

 Proof of address must be submitted no later than October 15 if the student attended the same school the previous year (considered a “returning student”).
-For example, a student who was third-grader at Ridgeview last year and is returning to Ridgeview for fourth grade must provide proof of address by October 15.
+For example, a student who was a third-grader at Ridgeview last year and is returning to Ridgeview for the fourth grade must provide proof of address by October 15.

 1. Parent/legal* guardian photo ID:

 • Valid passport

 - or -2.
 A document that includes the parent/legal* guardian’s resident address:

 • Current rental/lease agreement (must include parent/legal guardian name, address, property manager or owner name, and property manager or owner phone number)• Escrow papers

 - or -3.
 A piece of mail dated from within the last 45 days that includes the parent/legal* guardian’s resident address:

 * Legal guardians are required to furnish copies of court orders appointing them as guardians.